-BCTT 51 CONSTRUCTION QUANTITATIVE SKILLS 3 Units Lecture: 3 hours Also available online
+BCTT 51 CONSTRUCTION QUANTITATIVE SKILLS

 Basic mathematical procedures commonly used in the construction and maintenance crafts, such as multiplication, subtraction, addition, division, working with fractions, measuring areas, and volume.
 Not to be used to meet any math requirement.
 Grades: Option (A-F).
 Degree Applicable Credit.
 Major Applicable.